 Mercy Housing’s headquarters had tried to roll out new technology solutions to the regional locations in the past, but each attempt had failed to achieve full adoption.
 Finding a system that met the needs of individual offices and the company as a whole proved difficult, and resistance to change was a huge obstacle in the path to implement a new system.

-Mercy Housing evaluated MRI Portfolio Management along with several other solutions.
+Mercy Housing evaluated MRI Investment Central along with several other solutions.
 Through candid conversations with industry peers, it became clear that other organizations managing a large number of properties were all using the MRI solution.
 Mercy Housing worked with the MRI team to create a detailed scope of work to facilitate approval from company leadership, set budget expectations, and to increase the chance of success relative to previous implementation projects.

 Results: key to success

-With MRI Portfolio Management, Mercy Housing now has a centralized system that offers the best of both worlds.
+With MRI Investment Central, Mercy Housing now has a centralized system that offers the best of both worlds.
 Regional offices are able to operate independently and filter data for their own needs, while the corporate headquarters can aggregate the data to provide a broader portfolio view to investors.
 The new system has eliminated data and process inconsistencies and allowed Mercy Housing to operate as a unified organization.

 Before using MRI, staff would spend hours gathering requested data, only to find that it was inaccurate.
 Today, teams within Mercy Housing are saving 30-40 hours per month by providing read-only access to departments and external stakeholders, allowing them to view reliable data without having to wait, or take time away from other tasks.